CHANCELLOR WILLIAM B. CHANDLER III

 Earlier in his career, Chancellor Chandler taught commercial law, legislative process, and remedies at the University of Alabama School of Law.
 He currently teaches law courses in Advanced Corporations at the University of Chicago, Vanderbilt, Ohio State, Washington University, and the University of Georgia.

-Chancellor Chandler is a member of the American Law Institute and a trustee of the Yale Center for Corporate Governance, the University of Delaware, and the Weinberg Center for Corporate Governance.EDUCATION:
+In February 2014, Chancellor Chandler was appointed by Delaware Governor Jack Markell to chair the Judicial Nominating Commission, a task force responsible for screening and recommending candidates to fill judicial vacancies on the Delaware bench.
+He is a member of the American Law Institute and a trustee of the Yale Center for Corporate Governance, the University of Delaware, and the Weinberg Center for Corporate Governance.EDUCATION:

 - LL.M., Yale Law School, 1979